cipher-saif/vulnsight/README.md

 <div align="center">

-Developed as part of the SyntexcHub Cybersecurity Internship.
+Developed as part of my Cybersecurity Internship at SyntecxHub.

 </div>